krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 </header>
 ```

-The `posthead` partial is also used in the `post.hbt` template, hence the need for the `root` flag.
+This partial is also used in the `post.hbt` template, hence the need for the `root` flag as a post-specific file is two levels deeper.
 Here's the `post.hbt` code, with some boring Disqus stuff removed:

 ```html